 Every day there will be excursions on land, weather and ice permitting.
 The landings will take three to six hours per day over untracked area.
 According to circumstances (the weather, the ice-situation or the passengers´ wishes) the program can sometimes be adjusted.
 Ample time will be devoted to wildlife, vegetation, geography and history.

-The crew of the ´Rembrandt van Rijn´ consists of 9 experienced crew and 2 tour guides and a cook.
+The crew of the ´Rembrandt van Rijn´ consists of 9 experienced crew and 2 expedition guides and a cook.
 The sailors are in charge during sailing and will bring us ashore.
-Whilst sailing the assistance of the passengers is appreciated for handling the sails and taking the helm.
-This includes being on watch during nightly sailing.

 Your physical condition